jacktrusler/cheat_sheets/docs/server_info.md

 *How to be a Redhat aficionado*

 ## CentOS 9
 Why centOS 9?
 Stable and reliable, doesn't need to be updated often.
+I like Redhat.

     ssh-copy-id -i ed_25519.pub <host>@<domain>
     dnf update